cyanogilvie/tcl-tomcrypt/README.md

 ## PRNG INSTANCE METHODS

   - *prngInstance* **bytes** *count*
     Retrieve *count* random bytes from the PRNG.
+Returned as a raw bytearray.

   - *prngInstance* **add\_entropy** *entropy*
-    Add entropy to the PRNG, given as a bytearray *entropy*. *entropy* should come from a high quality source of random bytes such as the platform’s secure RNG or a previously exported state by *prngInstance* **export**.
+    Add entropy to the PRNG, given as a bytearray *entropy*, which should come from a high quality source of random bytes such as the platform’s secure RNG or a previously exported state by *prngInstance* **export**.

   - *prngInstance* **integer** *lower* *upper*
     Generate a random integer between *lower* and *upper*, inclusive, with uniform distribution.
+Either *lower* or *upper*, or both, may be bignums, and negative, but *lower* must be \<= *upper*.

   - *prngInstance* **double**
-    Generate a double precision floating point value in the range \[0.0, 1.0) (inclusive of the lower bound but not the upper).
-The result has 53 bits of entropy, uniform distribution and equal resolution across the range.
+    Generate a random double precision floating point value in the range
+    \[0, 1) (inclusive of the lower bound but not the upper).
+The result is picked from a set of 2\*\*53 discrete values, with uniform distribution and equal resolution (uniformly spaced) across the range.
+The gap between each discrete value is 2\*\*-53.
+This subset
+    - 2/1023 of the possible doubles in \[0, 1) - is the largest subset
+    that satisfies the uniform resolution requirement.
+See \[1\] for a discussion of the nuances of random floating point values.

   - *prngInstance* **export**
     Export entropy, returning the random bytearray.
 Intended to preserve entropy across PRNG instances and reduce the demands on scarce platform entropy.
 To do that, supply the result of this command to the *entropy* argument when creating a new PRNG instance.

   - *prngInstance* **destroy**
     Destroy the instance.
 After returning, the *prngInstance* command no longer exists and all resources are released.
+Renaming the instance command to {} is equivalent.

 ## EXAMPLES